 Order a cappuccino and discover which forest animal art the barista is showing off today.

 Don’t forget to leave your mark – something us travellers love to do – and sign one of their colourful ice-cream sticks, sounds silly but it looks so sooo pretty!

-6. When comfort meets fine dining – Daddy’s Antique Cafe & Restaurant
+6. When comfort meets fine dining – Daddy’s Antique Cafe & Restaurant (Now closed)

 So let’s start by saying that I basically want, and need, to try everything on this menu.